What is 50cal?

 The FCSA (UK) fully appreciate that shooting nothing but 50BMG and larger calibres all day is too expensive and too punishing for most people, and many members also own a wide variety of other calibers right down to the diminutive .22, in answer to several requests by club members we now operate other competitions - for example a dedicated .338 competition, full bore rifle (optic) 1000 yards, service rifle (iron sight) 200 - 500 yards and LBR 100 yards.
 More details to follow under the competitions link or contact the club Chairman.

 The F.C.S.A (UK) originates from the large calibre association setup in late 1998 by the late Pete Bloom following a chance meeting at Bisley between the current FCSA Chairman and Pete one summer evening after a PR match at Bisley.
 Originally it was intended to be a small group of 50cal and .55cal shooters who wanted to formally compete against each other on paper targets.

 This association was not a Home Office approved club, it was just a mechanism to allow competitive target shooting with large calibre rifles and open up access to suitable ranges.

 Access to the Radnor range complex was obtained by Pete and a practice shoot arranged for August 1999, a good turn out led to the first UK Fifty Cal championships being held in October 1999, that same year a small contingent subsequently travelled to Sustenpaas in Switzerland to compete in a Swiss national 5ocal event.

 Sadly Pete developed a terminal illness and access to Radnor diminished so other venues were sought, namely STANTA Thetford and Sennybridge.
 STANTA range access was curtailed and dependent on a club that did not specialise in large calibre events.

-Eleven years in the running and with over 400 members we are slowly becoming one of the largest rifle clubs in the UK.
+Thirteen years in the running, an impeccable safety record and with over 400 members we are slowly becoming one of the largest rifle clubs in the UK.